AlanKostrick/graphlql-demo/lab.md

 # Practice: Apply the ability to add a course to the application
-In this lab, you can use what is already in place as a pattern to create a `mutataion` to `addCourse` to the application.
+In this lab, you can use what is already in place as a pattern to create a `mutation` to `addCourse` to the application.

 If you happen to get stuck on this lab, [here is the solution](https://github.com/AlanKostrick/graphlql-demo/tree/lab-solution)